 - Convene practitioners and decision-makers in order to better understand the real-world challenges being faced and encourage the use of the existing and emerging evidence base in policy and practice.

-- Promote an institutionalized practice of monitoring interventions and evaluating results by all decision-makers and practitioners.
+- Promote an institutionalized practice of monitoring interventions and evaluating results by various decision-makers and practitioners.

 - Amplify the voices of CHWs and community groups within these dialogues.

-Key activities include supporting dialogue online, for example, by hosting webinars; organizing biennial international symposia on CHWs; arranging events, for example at the Global Symposium on Health Systems Research; facilitating learning across the group, such as through webinars; supporting research; and publishing and evidence translation into products, which meet the needs of diverse audiences.
+Key activities include supporting dialogue online, for example, by hosting webinars; organizing biennial international symposia on CHWs; arranging events, for example at the Global Symposium on Health Systems Research; facilitating learning across the group; supporting research; as well as publishing and research translation, which meet the needs of diverse audiences.

 Our networks and platforms: